Daniel Ek to Step Down as Spotify CEO, Becomes Chairman

 As a friend, coach and cheerleader, he says on a telephone conference with investors.

-In a post on X, Ek describes what is happening now as a "new phase in Spotify's journey", where his role is taken over by Alex Norström and Gustav Söderström.
-Then both will share the role of CEO.
+In a post on X, Ek describes what happens now as a "new phase in Spotify's journey", where his role is taken over by Alex Norström and Gustav Söderström.
+The two will share the role of CEO.

-The reason we are doing this now is that Gustav and Alex are doing a fantastic job of leading the company after stepping into the roles of deputy CEO at the beginning of 2023, says Ek.
+The reason we're doing this now is that Gustav and Alex are doing a fantastic job of leading the company after stepping into the roles as deputy CEOs at the beginning of 2023, says Ek.

 He points, among other things, to various investments that the duo is behind, including video podcasts and audiobook investments.

-Both Norström and Söderström will be nominated as the company's top executives to take a seat on Spotify's board, according to Ek – a proposal that must be approved by the shareholders.
+Both Norström and Söderström will, as the company's top executives, be nominated to take a seat on Spotify's board, according to Ek – a proposal that must be approved by the shareholders.

 According to Ek, his withdrawal from the CEO role is actually just a formal adaptation to how it actually already works at Spotify when it comes to leadership in the company.